 Fan Shenggen (樊胜根) has been director general of the International Food Policy Research Institute (IFPRI) since 2009.
 Dr. Fan joined IFPRI in 1995 as a research fellow, conducting extensive research on pro-poor development strategies in Africa, Asia, and the Middle East.
 He is one of the Champions of Target 12.3 of the Sustainable Development Goals, dedicated to inspiring ambition, mobilizing action, and accelerating progress toward cutting global food loss and waste.
 He serves as a member of the Lead Group for the Scaling Up Nutrition (SUN) Movement appointed by UN Secretary General Ban Ki Moon.
 He serves as advisor to many national governments (including China and Vietnam) on agriculture, food security and nutrition.

-Ameenah Gurib-Fakim is the president of Mauritius.
+Ameenah Gurib-Fakim is the former president of Mauritius.
 She's been honored as one of Foreign Policy's 2015 Global Thinkers.
 Mrs. Gurib-Fakim has been, prior to joining the State House, the Managing Director of the Centre International de Développement Pharmaceutique (CIDP) Research and Innovation as well as Professor of organic chemistry with an endowed chair at the University of Mauritius.
 She has long been a leading biodiversity scientist studying one of the world's key biodiversity hotspots.
 As an entrepreneur at CIDP R & I and professor of organic chemistry, she analyzed the plants from the region for their health, nutritional and cosmetic applications.